 By Julie Christensen

 Now for the bad news: like other willows, corkscrew willow is short-lived.
 Most fast-growing trees have brittle branches and are prone to breakage.
 Corkscrew willow is no exception.
-Although corkscrew willow is hardy in U.S. Department of Agriculture plant hardiness zones 4 through 8, if you live in an area prone to high winds or ice storms, you’re going to constantly battle branch breakage.
-Regardless of where you live, avoid planting corkscrew willows near the house or over the driveway or street where falling branches can cause damage.
+Although corkscrew willow is hardy in U.S. Department of Agriculture plant hardiness zones 4 through 8, if you live in an area prone to high winds or ice storms, you’re going to constantly battle branch breakage and deal with resulting dead branches.
+Regardless of where you live, avoid planting corkscrew willows near the house or over the driveway or street where falling branches of the willow tree can cause damage.

-In the right location, with the right care, corkscrew willow makes a beautiful specimen tree.
+In the right location, with the right care, a corkscrew willow tree with its twisted branches makes a beautiful specimen.
 Plant it carefully and expect to replace it in about 15 years.

 Planting Corkscrew Willow